HITR

 3. Gross Performance is net of all transaction costs and Net Performance is net of transaction costs and (maximum allowable total) investment management fee, but before any custodial fees (that may be incurred separately by the client).

 4. Primary Benchmark Index – The Index was the Russell 1000 until 12/31/2023.
 Thereafter, the Index is the Standard & Poor’s 500 Index (S&P 500).
 The S&P 500 is a market-capitalization-weighted index of the 500 largest U.S. publicly traded companies.
+The Russell 1000 Index that measures the performance of the 1,000 largest companies in the Russell 3000 Index.
+The Russell 3000 Index represents approximately 98% of the investable US equity market.

 5. The indices are adjusted to reflect reinvestment of dividends.
 The index figures do not reflect any deductions for fees, expenses or taxes.
 It is not possible to invest directly in an index.